 An article in The Fifth Estate discusses the way various facts and figures go unquestioned.
 Figures plucked from the air appear to carry more weight in NSW, SA and WA than actual evidence presented to the Building Ministers Meeting.
 Victoria, Queensland, Tasmania, ACT, and NT are ready to roll with the new features.
+However they have delayed adoption due to industry lobbying.
 That will leave mass market developers with different rules in different states.

 The title of the article is, States disagree on access features for new housing.